-There are so many concerns for those suffering with an online shopping addiction.
-From the severity of a dual diagnosis, where mental health issues are regular, to the financial loss which can happen, a low quality of life is likely.
+There are so many concerns for those suffering from an online shopping addiction.
+From the severity of a dual diagnosis, where mental health issues are regular, to the financial loss which can happen, low quality of life is likely.

 Although a standalone diagnosis of an online shopping addiction currently doesn’t exist, it is important that those with the symptoms do source professional support and treatment.
 Through ongoing research, the aim is to acknowledge compulsive shopping as a standalone brain condition.
 Yet, until that is achieved, it is vital that those who do experience it, consider their behaviours, their quality of life, their future.

-As highlighted above, an online shopping addiction falls between a dependence and an impulse control disorder.
+As highlighted above, online shopping addiction falls between dependence and an impulse control disorder.
 It combines processes and impacts of both conditions, all formed around online shopping.